 1. Drain salmon well.

-4. Divide mixture into 2 larger patties pressing together with your hands.
+3. Shape.
+Divide the mixture into 2 larger patties, pressing them together with your hands.
 If you like a crispy crust, dredge in more panko and/or sesame seeds before searing.
-At this point you could refrigerate for later, laying on a paper towel.
+At this point, you could refrigerate for later, laying on a paper towel.

-6. Serve with the suggested sides, the Quick Creamy Sauce or on their own with a side salad.
+5. Serve with the suggested sides, the Quick Creamy Sauce, or on their own with a side salad.

 Notes